FREQUENTLY ASKED QUESTIONS

 What is Kenja?

 Kenja is a training facility for people who want to develop their ability to be more effective or ‘cause’ over their lives.
-It is based on the very simple principle (common to most cultures and separate to the specifics of religion) that while we live in a physical world, human beings are something other than just physical - thus the line on the website that summarises the training: 'Spiritual understanding in a physical world'.Does Kenja have a code of ethics?
+It is based on the very simple principle (common to most cultures and separate to the specifics of religion) that while we live in a physical world, human beings are something other than just physical - thus the line on the website that summarises the training: 'Spiritual understanding in a physical world'.What was the purpose of forming Kenja?What is Kenja's attitude to women?Does Kenja have a code of ethics?

 Kenja is a combination of the names of the co-founders Ken Dyers and Jan Hamilton.Who runs Kenja?

 Kenja Communication began in 1982, founded by Ken Dyers and Jan Hamilton.
 Ken passed away in 2007, but Jan continues to be involved in a consultancy role which includes giving classes and lecturing.
 The Kenja centres in Melbourne, Sydney and Canberra are owned and operated by centre Directors.

 A large number of cultural and sporting activities also take place through each centre – and these are run by people doing the training.
 Professional coaches and tutors are employed for specialist areas such as sport and music.
 What does spirituality have to do with communication?